gordonsay/ContextDrone/README.md

 ## How to Use

-1. Open a chat on any supported AI platform (e.g., Claude or Grok).
+1. Open a chat on any supported AI platform (e.g., ChatGPT).
 2. Click the **Context-Carry** icon in your browser toolbar.
 3. Click **"Rescan Page"** if the selection buttons don't appear automatically.
 4. Click the **➕** buttons next to the messages you want to keep.
 They will turn into green **✓** checks.
 5. (Optional) Enter a custom instruction in the "Custom Prefix" box (e.g., *"Summarize the following context..."*).
-6. Click **"Transfer to New Chat"** to copy the content and open a new tab, or **"Export to .txt"** to save it.
+6. **Transfer**: Click the icon of the **Target Platform** (e.g., click **Gemini 💎**).
+7. The new platform will open, and the text will be **automatically filled** in the input box.
+Just press Enter to send!

 ## Privacy

 This extension respects your privacy.
 - It operates entirely on the client side.
+- It uses `chrome.storage` strictly for temporarily passing text between tabs for the auto-fill feature.
-- It does **not** collect, store, or transmit any user data or chat content to any external servers.
+- It does **not** collect, store, or transmit any user data to external servers.
 - See [PRIVACY.md](PRIVACY.md) for full details.

 ## Development